A-LevelBiology

 Key Concepts

-• 2Nucleotides consist of a phosphate group, a deoxyribose sugar, and a nitrogenous base.
+• 1DNA is made up of nucleotides, which consist of a sugar, a phosphate group, and a nitrogenous base.

 Simple Explanation